bisacciamd/cviBaker/README.md

 1. R and RStudio installed on your system.
 2. The necessary R packages installed (`shiny`, `shinyWidgets`, `shinyjs`, `dplyr`, `gt`, `gtExtras`, `gtsummary`, `bslib`, and `readr`).
 3. A [compatible](compatibility.md) REDCap Data Import Template (CSV file) for the project you want to upload data to.
-4. XML reports exported from CVi 42 for the studies you want to process.
+4. XML reports exported from CVi 42 for CMR studies you want to process.

 ## Step 1: Launch the App